Benign enlargement of the subarachnoid space in infancy

-Benign enlargement of the subarachnoid spaces in infancy (BESS or BESSI) also known as benign external hydrocephalus (BEH), is as the name implies, a benign enlargement of subarachnoid spaces seen in infancy.
-It usually involves the frontal lobe subarachnoid spaces and it is characterized clinically by macrocephaly or frontal bossing.
+Benign enlargement of the subarachnoid spaces in infancy (BESS or BESSI) also known as benign external hydrocephalus (BEH) is, as per the name, a benign enlargement of the subarachnoid spaces in infants.
+It usually involves the frontal lobe subarachnoid spaces, and it is characterized clinically by macrocephaly or frontal bossing.

 Often discovered incidentally or when patients undergo neuroimaging in the workup of macrocephaly.
 These patients are usually neurologically normal and have no history of trauma.